 Here are the top stories on Just Style last month:

-Where are apparel supply chain companies focusing their big data hiring efforts?
-Companies are increasingly hiring for big data roles in the fashion and accessories sector, but some parts of the world are proving more attractive than others.
+Where are apparel supply chain companies focusing their cloud hiring efforts?
+Companies are increasingly hiring for cloud roles in the fashion and accessories sector, but some parts of the world are proving more attractive than others.

 EXCLUSIVE: Bangladesh garment innovation centre explained The garment sector in Bangladesh is focused on moving from being volume to value-driven in a bid to elevate its position in the global market.
 Rakib Abdullah Hil of the Bangladesh Garment Manufacturers Association (BGMEA) talks exclusively to Just Style about how the new Centre of Innovation, Efficiency and Occupational Safety and Health will help it get there.

 Unprecedented disruptions to supply chains threaten US economic recovery The US economic recovery is under threat as supply chains, including apparel and textile ones, continue to suffer “unprecedented disruptions”, according to the American Apparel and Footwear Association (AAFA).

 Video: COP26 panel – how is apparel tackling climate change?
 Ahead of the UN Climate Change Conference of the Parties (COP26) in November, Just Style’s editor Laura Husband hosted a panel with the apparel industry on the challenges and opportunities for tackling climate change right now.

 US retail imports remain strong but Covid disruptions continue Double-digit growth in imports at the nation’s largest retail container ports is slipping to single digits as pandemic-related supply chain disruptions around the world continue.